morningred88/AWS/EC2_high_availability_and_scalability.md

 **NLB**

 * NLB works at **layer 4** only and can handle both TCP and UDP, as well as TCP connections encrypted with TLS.
+* **Distribute traffic based on network variables, such as IP address and destination ports.** It is not designed to take into consideration anything at the application layer such as content type, cookie data, custom headers, user location, or the application behavior.
+It is **context-less**, caring only about the network-layer information
 * NLB natively **preserves the source IP address** in TCP/UDP packets

 * **Forward traffic to different target groups**, the type of target group can be EC2 instances, but also include other types,  private IP address or ALB.